 Prepare another bowl of ice water.
 Fill a small saucepan two-thirds of the way with water and bring it to a boil over high heat.
 Add 2 teaspoons salt and the green beans.
 Cook until the beans are bright green and tender-crisp, 2 to 3 minutes.
 Remove and strain the beans, then immediately plunge them into the ice water to stop the cooking.
 Once cool, rain and set the green beans aside on a towel to dry.

-In a food processor or blender, combine the anchovies, garlic, parsley, Dijon mustard, lemon zest and juice, and 4 tablespoons of the olive oil.
+In a food processor or blender, combine the anchovies, garlic, parsley, Dijon mustard, lemon zest and juice, and two-thirds of the olive oil.
 Puree until well blended, 2 to 3 minutes.
 Add the mayonnaise, a few pinches of salt and a grind or two of pepper.
 Pulse a few times to incorporate into a creamy dressing.
 Set aside.